mstan/keep-alive-tester/README.md

+*This repository has been adopted by Particle!
+All future development of this repository will continue here at: https://github.com/particle-iot/keep-alive-tester*

 # Keep Alive Tester

 This app is a two part device app and node app written to help approximate the keep Alive requiried to operate a Particle device in a partiicular location